microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 Refer to the /images folder for source files and max resolution.

 The library module uses an MCC Graphic User Interface (GUI) to set the configuration, along with the custom configurations of the protocol.
-The customized C code is generated in a folder named "MCC Generated Files" within the MPLABX project.
+The customized C code is generated in a folder named "MCC Generated Files" within the MPLAB X project.

 This library uses one Universal Asynchronous Receiver and Transmitter (UART), one General Purpose Input/Output (GPIO) and DELAY support at minimal.